902 KAR 20:400. Limited services clinics.

 3. Convenient Care Association;

-(f) If the cabinet accepts all or any part of the committee’s recommendation to modify the list of services established in subsection (3) of this section, the cabinet shall file an amendment to this administrative regulation within forty-five (45) days of the committee’s recommendation.
+(d) If the cabinet accepts all or any part of the committee’s recommendation to modify this administrative regulation, the cabinet shall file an amendment to this administrative regulation within forty-five (45) days of the committee’s recommendation.

 (a) A licensee shall be an entity or individual whose clinic: